Laguna1989/obsidian_notes/tools/valgrind.md

-valgrind is a tool to find memory leaks
+valgrind is a tool to find memory leaks, e.g. for #cpp files

 # parameters for doing a full check
 ```